4.3 Periods to Be Presented in Pro Forma Financial Statements

 if it subsequently files (or amends) a registration or proxy statement.
 This is

-the case even if the acquiree’s historical financial statements do not need to
+the case even if the acquiree’s separate preacquisition financial statements do

 4.3.3.1 Pro Forma Balance Sheet

-recent balance sheet date included in the registration or proxy statement
+registrant’s most recent balance sheet date included or incorporated by

 4.3.3.2 Pro Forma Income Statement